John Hattie (the man behind Visual Learning) writes in EdWeek about incorrect interpretations of both his work and Carol Dweck’s work with Mindset:

 A Game of Educational Telephone

-How many folks have promoted a concept like Dweck’s Mindset without having read her work!
+How many folks have promoted a concept like Dweck’s Mindset without having actually read her work!
 This leads to the following repeating pattern:

 - Someone hears about a new idea third-hand.